 Commuters cram into decrepit electric buses, and pedestrians bow under huge bundles stuffed with goods for trade in private markets, which have eclipsed the ill-supplied state stores.

-someone who lives at a particular place for a prolonged period or who was born there
+someone who lives at a particular place for a long period

 Residents, especially in northern provinces, report that child beggars haunt street markets, families scavenge hillsides for sprouts and mushrooms and workers at state enterprises receive nominal salaries, at best.

-the territory occupied by one of the constituent administrative districts of a nation
+the territory in an administrative district of a nation

 Residents, especially in northern provinces, report that child beggars haunt street markets, families scavenge hillsides for sprouts and mushrooms and workers at state enterprises receive nominal salaries, at best.